canonical/netplan/doc/netplan.md

           active slave will be chosen and how recovery will be handled.
 The possible values are ``always``, ``better``, and ``failure``.

+     ``resend-igmp`` (scalar)
+     :    In modes ``balance-rr``, ``active-backup``, ``balance-tlb`` and ``balance-alb``, a failover can switch IGMP traffic from one slave to another.

+          This parameter specifies how many IGMP membership reports are issued on a failover event.
+Values range from 0 to 255.
+0 disables sending membership reports.
+Otherwise, the first membership report is sent on failover and subsequent reports are sent at 200ms intervals.

      ``learn-packet-interval`` (scalar)
      :    Specify the interval between sending learning packets to each slave.
           The value range is between ``1`` and ``0x7fffffff``.
 The default